Guillapre/atributs-chart/README.md

 ```

 ## What we use?
 The webpage is made with bootstrap 5, a simple JavaScript code and Plotly to make the chart.
+We also used the attributes descriptions found on [this reddit thread](https://www.reddit.com/r/dndnext/comments/81cras/dd_ability_score_ranges_described/).

 If you want you can check those out.